-U.S. banks held more than $6 trillion in insured deposits, as of March 2013, according to the Federal Deposit Insurance Corporation.
-Total deposits reached a little over $9 trillion for the same period.
+Federal Deposit Insurance Corporation-insured institutions held $11.8 trillion in deposits in 2017, up $600 billion from 2016.
 Banks offer various facilities for depositing money into your account.
-You can have money directly deposited to your account, or make deposits through a bank teller, an automated teller machine and various electronic devices.
+You can have money directly deposited into your account, or make deposits through a bank teller, an automated teller machine or various electronic devices.

 Many Ways to Deposit Money

 You can open any number of checking and savings accounts, and there are no limitations on how much you can deposit in these accounts.
 Banks don’t limit the amount you deposit, but they often require a minimum deposit to open accounts.
 The FDIC insures deposits you make -- up to $250,000 per customer, per account category for each bank in which you hold accounts.
 This insurance assures you that if your bank fails or closes, you’ll get back the amounts you deposited.

 Structuring Your Deposits